How Accurate Is Deepgram? Nova-3 Benchmarks, Independently Checked

 | Whisper Large-v3-turbo | ~9–13% | 8× real-time self-hosted | Free (MIT, self-hosted) | Fast self-hosted pipelines |

-AssemblyAI's Universal-3 Pro (February 2026) measured 2.3% WER on the AgentTalk subset of Artificial Analysis's AA-WER v2.0 index — a newer benchmark not directly comparable to the real-world ranges in this column.
+AssemblyAI's Universal-3 Pro (February 2026, deprecated July 2026) measured 2.3% WER on the AgentTalk subset of Artificial Analysis's AA-WER v2.0 index — a newer benchmark not directly comparable to the real-world ranges in this column.
+Its successor Universal-3.5 Pro (July 2026) is now the current flagship; Novascribe measured it at 7.0% aggregate WER across 19 datasets — #1 of 9 AI-transcription APIs tested (Speechmatics Melia-1 leads across all 14 models at 6.4%).
 Full treatment on our AssemblyAI accuracy page.

 When Deepgram Is the Right Choice — and When It Isn't